ntnhut/LeetSolve/docs/source/Hash_Table/03_H_1695_Maximum_Erasure_Value.md

 ## [Problem statement](https://leetcode.com/problems/maximum-erasure-value/)

-You are given an array of positive integers `nums` and want to erase a subarray containing unique elements.
-The score you get by erasing the subarray is equal to the sum of its elements.
+You have an array of positive integers called `nums`, and you wish to remove a subarray from it that consists of distinct elements.
+The score you achieve by removing this subarray is the sum of its elements.

-Return the maximum score you can get by erasing exactly one subarray.
+Your goal is to determine the highest possible score attainable by erasing exactly one subarray from the provided array.

-An array `b` is called to be a subarray of `a` if it forms a contiguous subsequence of `a`, that is, if it is equal to `a[l],a[l+1],...,a[r]` for some `(l,r)`.
+A subarray, denoted as `b`, is considered part of another array, `a`, if it appears consecutively within `a`, i.e., if it is equivalent to `a[l], a[l+1], ..., a[r]` for some indices `(l, r)`.

 ### Example 1
 ```text